ajavadinezhad/void/README.md

 - [ ] Mobile companion app
 - [ ] Cloud sync for settings
 - [ ] Plugin system for extensions
+- [ ] Enhanced AI features with more providers
+- [ ] Email scheduling and automation